Access to the Bermudiana Collection

 International Standard Book Number

 The Bermuda National Library is the official ISBN Registering Agency for Bermuda.
-To obtain an ISBN for your publication, you will have to fill out an ISBN Request Form, available via email request to email@example.com.
+To obtain an ISBN for your publication, you will have to fill out an ISBN Request Form, available via email request to email@example.com or download here.
 ISBNs are assigned to local publishers within two business days after a completed request form has been received.
 There is no charge for this service.